 When I returned to Thetis it was past 2 AM.
 Although I was very sleepy I had trouble doing so because some mosquitoes had managed to get into my cabin.

 Because of the mosquitoes I was not able to sleep as late as I wanted and I got up at 6:30.
 After my morning coffee I covered the mainsail and put up the tent.
 It was quiet and I spent the morning mostly reading while waiting for the denizens of Katevati to wake up and start their day.

 We went with Ive III round the southern end of Kea and ended in a lovely cove on the SE of the island.
 The cove was lovely alright with crystal clear water and a sandy beech.
-The only flaw is that the sandy beach is littered with the rusty remains of a long defunct fish-farm.
+The only flaw was that the sandy beach was littered with the rusty remains of a long defunct fish-farm.